AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Linux instances.md

     Solution:

-    1. Run the following command to change the character encoding type of the ECS instance:
+    1. Run the `locale` command to view the character encoding type of the ECS instance.
+If the character encoding type is noten\_US.UTF-8, switch it to en\_US.UTF-8.
+        1. Run the following command to switch the character encoding type:

             ```
             LANG=en_US.UTF-8
             ```

-    2. If the problem persists, run the `reboot` command to restart the ECS instance.
+        2. If the problem persists, run the following command to switch the character encoding type:
-    3. If the problem persists after the instance is restarted, run the following command to modify the local environment variable, and then restart the instance again:

             ```
+            export LC_ALL=en_US.UTF-8
+            ```

+        3. If the problem persists, run the following command to switch the character encoding type:

+            ```
             localectl set-locale LANG=en_US.UTF-8
             ```

-    If you are using a CentOS 8 image and the preceding solution cannot solve the problem, run the following command to change the character encoding type:
+        4. If you are using a CentOS 8 image and the preceding solution cannot solve the problem, run the following command to switch the character encoding type:

             ```
             export LANGUAGE=en_US.UTF-8
             ```

+    2. If the problem persists, run the `reboot` command to restart the ECS instance.
+    **Note:**

+    After you resize the partition by switching the character encoding type, we recommend that you switch back to the original character encoding type.

 -   Problem description: When the `growpart /dev/vda 1` command is run, the `-bash: growpart: command not found` error is prompted.